Taylor Morphisms: The Universal Taylor Morphism

 \begin{defn} For a differential ring $K$, the \textbf{universal $K$-Taylor morphism} is the $K$-Taylor morphism $T^K$ for $K^*$ as constructed in Theorem \ref{universal_TM_construction_thm}. \end{defn}

 \begin{defn} Let $K$ be a differential ring, and let $T$ and $S$ be $K$-Taylor morphisms for $L, F$, respectively.
 A \textbf{morphism of $K$-Taylor morphisms} $\theta: T \to S$ is a $K$-algebra homomorphism $\theta: L \to F$ such that for any differential ring $A$ and ring homomorphism $\phi: A \to K$, $S_\phi = \theta \circ T_\phi$.
+We say that $\theta: T \to S$ is an \textbf{isomorphism} of $K$-Taylor morphisms if the underlying morphism $\theta: L \to F$ of differential $K$-algebras is an isomorphism.
 The \textbf{category of $K$-Taylor morphisms} is the category whose objects are $K$-Taylor morphisms and morphisms are as above. \end{defn}

 \begin{rmk} By definition, the universal $K$-Taylor morphism is the initial object in the category of $K$-Taylor morphisms. \end{rmk}

 \begin{rmk} The category of $K$-Taylor morphisms is isomorphic to the category of differential $K^*$-algebras, by identifying each $K$-Taylor morphism with its underlying $K$-algebra. \end{rmk}